riverrun/argon2_elixir/README.md

 `verify_hash` takes a stored hash and a password and checks that the hash is correct.

+There is also a `no_user_verify` function which can be used to make user enumeration more difficult.

 Please read the documentation for the Argon2 module for more information.